Cracks Rarely Cause Carbon Monoxide, But Require the Most Time to Identify

 "old" days of "gravity furnaces" with pot-belly (round) heat exchangers.
 These furnaces might be coal-fired,

 oil-fired or gas fired.
 In many cases they were upgraded with gas conversion burners or in-shot burners (circa 1950's.)
-Splits in those heat
+Splits in those

-exchangers caused problems with carbon monoxide entering the home.
+heat exchangers caused problems with carbon monoxide entering the home.
 The coal-fired and oil-fired

 burners produced plenty of other unsavory gasses besides carbon monoxide so it was usually easy for

 an occupant to tell that something "bad" was in the air.
-They could smell it or it would make
+They could smell it or it would make their

-for folks to know that their heat exchanger had split open.
+to know that their heat exchanger had split open.
 In fact, gas

 conversion burners had the ability to "push" the products of combustion into a home' s air stream